Opening reception Sept. 13

 Walsh’s Marking Time series evolved from an unexpected occurrence in her studio.
 One January day at 3 p.m., she noticed the precise and evocative intersection of an object (thread), the sun, and a sheet of white paper.
 This particular angle of the sun in her studio occurs only from the winter solstice to the spring equinox.
 Walsh captured this moment in time in photographs by documenting the thread and its shadow.

 She compares the photographs to drawings: “The sun draws delicate shadow lines in collaboration with my random placement of thread.
 Each piece depicts one moment in time, when the sinking winter sun creates long shadows; both thread and sun are the charcoal, ink, pencil.”

 Gallery hours are Friday and Saturday from noon to 5 p.m. and Sunday noon to 4 p.m.
 Contact Karlyn Benson at firstname.lastname@example.org or 845-440-7901.
 The gallery is located at 464 Main St., Beacon.
 Visit matteawan.com.

 Image courtesy of Matteawan GalleryDid you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.